Industries & Professions /

 Intellectual Property Lawyers

-Intellectual property lawyers have the task of protecting a client's creative interests, whether those interests are to patent a new product or to ensure that a copyright hasn't been infringed upon.
+Intellectual property lawyers protect a client's creative interests, whether those interests are to patent a new product or to ensure that a copyright hasn't been infringed upon.
 IP lawyers may work in all areas of intellectual property law; however, many lawyers specialize in patent, trademark, copyright, or licensing law.
 Whichever area the IP attorney focuses on, some job duties are the same across the board.
 One of the IP lawyer's main tasks is to counsel clients.
 Usually this counseling concerns whether the intellectual property can be patented, trademarked, or copyrighted; the best method of protection for the individual property; and whether the product or idea being discussed will infringe on someone else's patent, trademark, or copyright.
 Another major task for an IP lawyer is the drafting of legal documents, such as patent applications and licensing agreements.
-An IP lawyer drafts applications to the Patent Office and answers actions from the United States Patent Office by way of drafting amendments to the already filed application.
+An IP lawyer drafts applications to the United States Patent and Trademark Office (USPTO) and answers actions from the USPTO by way of drafting amendments to the already filed application.
 Also, part of the job is drafting licenses and assignments (papers transferring ownership or giving permission for other people to practice the invention) for patent and trademarks.